profullstack/transcoder/README.md

 # Generate a test video
 pnpm generate-test-video

-# Run the example with the test video
+# Run the basic example with the test video
 pnpm example

+# Run the Smart Presets example
+pnpm example:presets
 ```

 This will: